People of the Waters

-The Museum also extends a huge thank you to our exhibition team and extraordinary content experts for their expert guidance and dedication of their time and talents: Mike and Karen Ann Hoffman of the Menominee Nation Clans Committee, the Ho-Chunk Nation, archaeologists Dr. Jeffrey Behm from the University of Wisconsin Oshkosh and Dr. Ray Reser from the University of Wisconsin Stevens Point, geologist Dr. William Mode and paleontologist Dr. Joseph Peterson from the University of Wisconsin Oshkosh, Jack Steinbring, adjunct scholar of anthropology at Ripon College, and Split Rock Studios of Minnesota.
+The Museum also extends a huge thank you to our exhibition team and extraordinary content experts for their expert guidance and dedication of their time and talents: Mike and Karen Ann Hoffman of the Menominee Nation Clans Committee, the Ho-Chunk Nation, archaeologists Dr. Jeffrey Behm at the University of Wisconsin Oshkosh and Dr. Ray Reser at the University of Wisconsin Stevens Point, geologist Dr. William Mode and paleontologist Dr. Joseph Peterson at the University of Wisconsin Oshkosh, Jack Steinbring, adjunct scholar of anthropology at Ripon College, and Split Rock Studios of Minnesota.

 Replica skeleton of a giant beaver, one of the animals that inhabited Wisconsin as the glaciers melted